JaredMcB/DDRM/ResearchJournal.md

 /usr/bin/python3
 ```
-I did not want to address it just now so I simple commented out `using PyPlot` and sent it back.
+I did not want to address it just now so I simply commented out `using PyPlot` and sent it back.
 Job 132.

 2:22 PM - Job 132 still running, I think `M = 20` is what's taking so long.